-Unfortunately the train does not have direct wheel chair access.
-We operate historic equipment that was built with steep stairs and narrow isle ways.
-We have been saving for a powered wheel chair elevator for some time but they have proven to be very expensive.
+Unfortunately, the train does not have direct wheelchair access.
+We operate historic equipment that was built with steep stairs and narrow aisle ways.
+We are currently working on a project to have an ADA accessible boarding station.

 Absolutely, we love having well-behaved dogs aboard.
 Pets are welcome on Regular Coastal, Spring Break, and Fall Splendor Excursions.
 We ask that families with dogs please sit in the open cars as they offer additional space for our four-legged friends.
 Only service animals are allowed on Dinner Trains and special excursions.

 We sure do!
-We also offer family memberships that can be a cost affective way to ride the train as much as you would like with your family.
+We also offer family memberships that can be a cost-effective way to ride the train as much as you would like with your family.
 In addition, we offer a $2.00 per ticket group discount for groups of 13 or more.
 Use the code “GROUP” in checkout.